-In dunnhumby’s newest edition of the Retailer Preference Index (RPI) study, a comprehensive nationwide study, we explore the evolving US Convenience, Dollar, and Drug channels to help retailers navigate an increasingly difficult market.
+In dunnhumby’s first edition of the Retailer Preference Index (RPI) study, a comprehensive nationwide study, we explore the evolving US Convenience, Dollar, and Drug channels to help retailers navigate an increasingly difficult market.
 The study focuses on the following questions:

 Existing ranking methods focus primarily on banner growth based on store counts, without linking the growth to emotional or financial performance.
 Our study is different because it quantifies the preference driver importance based on a combination of a banner’s emotional connection and financial performance.
 The emotional connection was captured through a 15-minute online survey across 5,500 US households about how customers think and feel about 37 US Convenience, Dollar, and Drug retailers.

 To learn more, download a free copy of the report.

 Our goal is to help retailers focus their attention on the areas of their business that will improve the customer experience, to drive return trips and increase performance of their existing stores.